DamienDennehy/Imgur.API/docs/authentication.md

 Once you have the application registered, you can use it by declaring an instance of the MashapeClient class.

     var client = new MashapeClient("YOUR_CLIENT_ID", "YOUR_CLIENT_SECRET", "YOUR_MASHAPE_KEY");

+More information on Imgur's api can be found at [http://api.imgur.com/](http://api.imgur.com/)